July 1, 1936, London, England

 Jack glared at the American.
 “That is none of your concern,” he stated.

-William looked down at Lee.
+The young soldier looked down at the little boy next to him.
 “But you have a child,” he finally said.

 Jack had nearly had enough.
 “And what is your point there?
 You think I’m not aware of my own offspring?”
 If looks could kill… “Don’t you have some important military obligations of some sort to tend to or something?” he coldly asked.
 “My son is none of your concern.”